 Incidence

-Every year nearly 55,000 people are diagnosed with breast cancer in the UK, that’s the equivalent of one person every 10 minutes.
-Breast cancer is the second most common cause of death from cancer in women in the UK, with around 11,500 people dying from breast cancer every year.
+Breast cancer is the most common cancer in the UK with 1 woman diagnosed every 10 minutes that’s about 55,000 per year and some 400 men.
+Breast cancer is the second most common cause of death from cancer in women in the UK, with around 11,500 women and some 85 men are dying from breast cancer every year.
 Breast cancer also affects men, but it’s rare – around 370 men are diagnosed each year.
-1 in 8 women in the UK will develop the disease in her lifetime.
+1 in 7 women in the UK will develop the disease in her lifetime.

 Incidence Worldwide